keystonejs/keystone/docs/content/docs/context/get-context.md

 ---
-title: "Get Context"
+title: 'Get Context'
-description: "getContext is a function exported by @keystone-6/core/context to support operations without starting a HTTP server"
+description: 'getContext is a function exported by @keystone-6/core/context to support operations without starting a HTTP server'
 ---

 Keystone's command line interface is helpful, but sometimes you don't want to startup the HTTP server, or kickoff any build processes.
 Maybe you need to insert data into the database, maybe you want to use Keystone with a custom protocol or a tiny REST API.
-*Or maybe you want to write unit tests.*
+_Or maybe you want to write unit tests._

 If you have previously run `keystone build` or `keystone dev`, then you can use `getContext`.
 If you change your configuration, you should [rebuild your project](../guides/cli) before using `getContext`.